Cameroon Radio Television

 Cameroon Radio Television (CRTV) is a major radio and television broadcasting company in Cameroon.

 CRTV is a government-controlled radio and television service in Cameroon.
 It started as Cameroon Television (CTV) and later merged with the radio service to become known as CRTV.
-It covers all the ten regions of Cameroon rendering it the indomitable broadcaster amongst a number of private television stations in the country.
+It covers all the ten regions of Cameroon, rendering it the indomitable broadcaster amongst a number of private television stations in the country.
+On 29 June 2016, Charles Ndongo was named new general manager of CRTV by a presidential decree.

-Its coverage of events is generally viewed as pro-government.

-On 29 June 2016, Charles Ndongo was named new General Manager of CRTV by a presidential decree.
 He replaced Ahmadou Valmouke at a time when the country was on the verge of switching to a digital Television Platform.

 CRTV and the African Union of Broadcasting settled a dispute over fees for broadcasting the Africa Cup of Nations in Yaoundé in 2019.

 Much of the coverage is done in French, although there is some English programming as well, given that the country is bilingual.
 CRTV programmes include home-produced documentaries, magazines, news analysis, and imported series from Asia and Brazil.